Our events in beautiful, historic Cambridge venues

 If you are coming by train, the station is a 20-minute walk from the city centre and our venues.
 There are frequent buses and taxis too.
 Regular trains connect London to Cambridge from Kings Cross St.Pancras and Liverpool Street.
 There are good services from Ely and King’s Lynn, Bury St Edmunds, Norwich and Ipswich.
 Services from the North connect via Peterborough.

 If you prefer to travel by bus visit Stagecoach or travelling from Huntingdon or St Ives visit the busway.

 Trust – the free non-fiction magazine from Baillie Gifford

-Baillie Gifford are long-term supporters of the festival and dedicated supporters of UK literary events.
+Baillie Gifford is a long-term supporter of the festival and other literary events around the UK.